IT3038C/IT3038C.github.io/docs/week-4.md

 # app.js
 ```

-Notice our file index2.html is still showing up as “deleted”, so our git repo still knows it’s a thing, even though we deleted it.
+Notice our file index2.html is still showing up as "deleted", so our git repo still knows it's a thing, even though we deleted it.
 To remove it from git, we have to run

 ```bash
 git rm --cached testing/index2.html